 And I would like to remind the critics of bioenergy that ...

 - ... bioenergy already makes a significantly better contribution to climate protection (see graphic Carbon footprint of biofuels) than most of the fossil fuel economy.

 - ... bioenergy in all horror stories of Tank-or-plate debate one of the great hopes of many developing countries is finally theirs revolutionize agricultural production and improve their nutritional situation.
 For many developing countries, the import and supply of expensive fossil fuels cannot be financed.

 - ... that 95 percent of the palm oil harvested is used for the production of food, cosmetics and candles.
 Even if that's partially rainforest deforestation taking place does not make better, just under 5 percent of palm oil is used for the production of biodiesel.

 - ... the bioenergy industry is leading when it comes to the sustainability certification of agricultural raw materials and products.
 The biofuel industry is a pioneer here and is setting new standards for the development of sustainable agriculture.
 The critics can be proud of this development, because the sustainability systems for biofuels built up under their pressure are a real contribution to the protection of the environment and species within the entire agricultural production.

 A more constructive approach to the strengths and weaknesses of bioenergy than that Responses to the bioenergy study the Leopoldina would certainly not hurt right away.
 With many bioenergy players, I break open doors with this wish.

 Download the lectures on co-incineration and sustainability of biomass

-Here you can use the "Specialist Dialogue: Biomass co-incineration and sustainability - a contradiction?
-“View and download lectures given at the DENA event.
+Here you can see the "Specialist dialogue: Biomass co-incineration and sustainability - a contradiction? ”View and download the lectures held at the DENA event.